niranjanb/blog.erictreacy.github.io/_posts/2017-06-20-your-masters.md

 ---
 ## Dear Master&#39;s student, ##

-This post includes my thoughts on setting up good expectations for your Master&#39;s degree in computer science.
+This is a dump of my thoughts on setting up good expectations for your Master&#39;s degree in computer science.

 ## Why am I writing this post? ##